2.2 Functions as Vectors

 \end{figure}

-For a large number of dimensions, and in particular in the limit of infinitely many dimensions, the large values of $i$ can be rescaled into a continuous coordinate, call it $x$.
+In the limit of infinitely many spikes, the large values of $i$ can be rescaled into a continuous coordinate, call it $x$.
 For example, $x$ might be defined as $i$ divided by the number of dimensions.
-In any case, the spike diagram becomes a function $f(x)$:
+In any case, the spike diagram becomes a function $f$ of a continuous coordinate $x$:

 Figure 2.4: Infinite dimensions.